Build and Run an Executable on NVIDIA Hardware Using GPU Coder App

 Ethernet crossover cable to connect the target board and host PC (if the target board cannot be connected to a local network).

 Environment variables on the target for the compilers and libraries.
-For information on the supported versions of the compilers and libraries and their setup, see Install and Setup Prerequisites for NVIDIA Boards.
+For information on the supported versions of the compilers, libraries, and their setup, see Prerequisites for Generating Code for NVIDIA Boards.

 Development Host Requirements